rbos1995/TTT-Custom-Roles/CONVARS.md

 In TTT some roles have shops where they are allowed to purchase weapons.
 Given the prevalence of custom weapons from the workshop, the ability to add more weapons to each role's shop has been added.

+## Adding Weapons

 To add weapons to a role (that already has a shop), create a .txt file with the weapon class (e.g. weapon_ttt_somethingcool.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
 **NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
 For example: garrysmod/data/roleweapons/detective/weapon_ttt_somethingcool.txt

 Also note the ttt_shop_* ConVars that are available above which can help control some of the role weapon shop lists.

+## Removing Weapons

+At the same time, there are some workshop weapons that are given to multiple roles that maybe you don't want to be available to certain roles.
+In order to handle that case, the ability to exclude weapons from a role's weapon shop has been added.

+To remove weapons from a role's shop, create a .exclude.txt file with the weapon class (e.g. weapon_ttt_somethingcool.exclude.txt) in the garrysmod/data/roleweapons/{rolename} folder.\
+**NOTE**: The name of the role must be all lowercase for cross-operating system compatibility.
+For example: garrysmod/data/roleweapons/detective/weapon_ttt_somethingcool.exclude.txt